County Sligo Ireland · Co. Sligo · Skreen Save · Share

 An Scrín · Co.
 Sligo

-Skreen — An Scrín — is a small parish village in west Sligo on the N59, fifteen kilometres west of Sligo town.
-The name is literal: it means the shrine, after a reliquary said to belong to St Adomnán, the 7th-century abbot of Iona who wrote the Life of St Columba and gave the place its connection to the saint of Drumcliff.
-The shrine and the original abbey are long gone.
+Skreen - An Scrín - is a small parish village in west Sligo on the N59, about twenty kilometres west of Sligo town in the barony of Tyreragh.
+The name is literal: it means the shrine, after a reliquary said to belong to St Adomnán, the 7th-century abbot of Iona who wrote the Life of St Columba and is held to have been the first abbot of the monastery here.
+The shrine and the abbey are long gone.
 The name stayed.

 Walk score